muggy8/improbable/from-me-to-me/XsCMjlrV.md

 What I witness before my eyes was the work of a single person.

-That person right now is being persued by a group of elves; no, two group of elves now.
+That person right now is being chased by a group of elves; no, two group of elves now.

 Yet somehow, the person doesn't seem at all worried and carried on defensively like everything's fine countering every attack with something that I can only describe as elegant.

-I was mesmurized by Phanna's movents but why? why do I feel this way?
+I was mesmerized by Phanna's movements but why? why do I feel this way?

 I should be worried about my fallen sisters and yet, all I am doing is standing still, doing nothing, watching.

 Is it because I know how powerless I am?

-Is it because I'm sopposed to be dead?
+Is it because I'm supposed to be dead?

 Why?